Policy for Semester and Academic Year Study Abroad

 - Petitions will be reviewed by the Dean of Global Education.

 - Petitions must include a student submitted written statement explaining factors beyond GPA that might warrant permission to study abroad.
-Student may also request the opportunity to appear before the committee.

 - Decisions will be made by the Dean of Global Education.
 Decisions are final and may not be appealed.